saramsh/saramsh.github.io/_pages/about.md

   color: #69ACC5;
 }
 </style>

-I am a postdoctoral fellow in [Department of Information and Computer Science](https://www.ics.hawaii.edu) at University of Hawai‘i at Manoa.
-I received my Ph.D. in Computing and Information Sciences at [Rochester Institute of Technology](https://www.rit.edu) and I was a graduate research assistant at [Global Cyber Security Institute](https://www.rit.edu/cybersecurity/).
-My doctoral advisor was [Dr.Mehdi Mirakhorli](https://www.se.rit.edu/~mehdi/).
-I got my M.Sc. in Computer Engineering from [Shiraz University](https://shirazu.ac.ir/en/home).
+I am an Assistant Professor in the [CST Department](https://www.citytech.cuny.edu/computer-systems/directory.aspx) at the [City University of New York](https://www.cuny.edu/).
+I completed my postdoctoral fellowship in the [Department of Information and Computer Science](https://www.ics.hawaii.edu) at the University of Hawai‘i at Mānoa.
+I received my Ph.D. in Computing and Information Sciences from the [Rochester Institute of Technology](https://www.rit.edu), where I served as a Graduate Research Assistant at the [Global Cyber Security Institute](https://www.rit.edu/cybersecurity/) under the supervision of [Dr.Mehdi Mirakhorli](https://www.se.rit.edu/~mehdi/).
+I earned my M.Sc. in Computer Engineering from [Shiraz University](https://shirazu.ac.ir/en/home)

-I am also research collaborator at [National Institute of Standard and Technology (NIST)](https://samate.nist.gov/BF/Team/index.html).
+I have served as a research collaborator with the [National Institute of Standard and Technology (NIST)](https://samate.nist.gov/BF/Team/index.html).

 <h2> Research Interests</h2>
-My main research interests are in the domain of Software Engineering and Data Science:
+My primary research interests lie at the intersection of software security and large language models, with a focus on:
-* Software Security
 * Attack Surface Analysis
 * Vulnerability Detection
-* Program Analysis
-* Data-Driven Software Analysis
-* Machine Learning and Data Mining
+* Security applications of large language models

 <h2> News</h2>
+### Jan 26, 2025
+Appointed as a tenure-track Assistant Professor.
 ### Aug 29, 2023
 I successfully defended my PhD dissertation!
 ### Feb 20, 2023